-Toby Handfield is an Associate Professor of Philosophy in the School of Philosophical, Historical, and International Studies at Monash University.
+Toby Handfield is a Professor of Philosophy in the School of Philosophical, Historical, and International Studies at Monash University.

 Voorhoeve and Fleurbaey have erred in their suggestion that this hybrid currency is the appropriate object of distributive concern.